I’ll admit it. I’m a senior photographer. Maybe even ancient.

 For us photo geezers, I offer the following: my favorite accessories that I employ in the field, whether I’m shooting landscapes in Ecuador or wildlife in Africa.
 I’m a professional photographer, so use or modify these suggestions to suit your photographic needs.
 And, send in your own suggestions which I will post on my site and credit to your experience and wisdom.

 Knee Pads.
 Don’t laugh, knee pads are the greatest invention since sliced bread for seniors.
 Try kneeling for ten minutes photographing those cute sea lions in the Galapagos.
 The lava rocks will gnaw at your kneecaps and you’ll feel the stress on your knees for days.
-Sure I look like a dork, but if I’m comfortable in the field, I usually bring home the goods.
+Sure I look like a dork, but if I’m comfortable in the field, I can bring home the goods.
 Try on pairs at Home Depot or Lowes.
+But don’t buy ones that are covered with a heavy plastic outer shell.
+They slip on wet surfaces and are noisy when shooting wildlife.

 Photo Gloves.
-These are lightweight, rubber-coated gloves that keep bulk to a minimum and grip strength at a maximum.
+These are lightweight, rubber-tip coated gloves that keep bulk to a minimum and grip strength at a maximum.
 You can’t go wrong with the ones made by LowePro.

 Tripod.
 I hate to admit it, but aging has taken its toll on my joints.
 I used to be able to handhold a 70-200mm lens all day and still get sharp images at 1/50 of a second at twilight.
 No more.
 Now my tripod is my #1 photo tool.
 Tip: buy one of the carbon fiber tripods for their reduced weight.
 Then put foam pads on the upper leg sections so you can carry it balanced on your shoulder without pain.